AryaMohajer/AryaMohajer/README.md

 ### 👩‍💻 About Me
 I’m currently studying at the Apple Developer Academy, where I’m expanding my skills in Swift development, innovation, and team collaboration according to challenge-based learning.
 This experience is helping me grow as a collaborative problem solver and creative thinker for different technologies during commitment with other people.
+Before joining the Academy, I had experience in Technology Law as well as in research and innovation, where I focused on creating new opportunities for both organizations and individuals.
+During this time, I also developed a strong interest in learning various technologies such as Python.

 ---

 ### 🚀 Current Projects